 But, a large amount of sebum is also harmful to your skin.
 Just like a little amount of sugar is essential but, it becomes harmful when taken in a large amount.

-When we use water in a limit, our skin will be totally free from wrinkles.
+When we use water in a limit, our skin will be free from wrinkles.
 However, layers of sebum get washed away when we use a large amount of water.
-Due to this, more than required water enters into our skin.
+Due to this, more than the required water enters our skin.